Safety

 decontamination

-Removing hazardous substances using various cleaning methods.
+The process of removing hazardous substances using various cleaning methods.
 Decontamination is one way to clear hazards from a confined space.

 engulf